 Based on the foregoing, none of the conditions identified in CEQA Guidelines Section 15162 that would trigger the need to prepare a subsequent or supplemental EIR or other environmental document to evaluate project impacts or mitigation measures exist regarding recreation.
-There have not been 1) changes to the project that require major revisions of the LCRSP EIR due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified effects; 2) substantial changes with respect to the circumstances under which the project is undertaken that require major revisions of the LCRSP EIR due to the involvement of new significant environmental effects or a substantial increase in the severity of new significant environmental effects or a substantial increase in the severity of new significant environmental effects or a substantial increase in the severity of previously identified effects; or 3) the availability of new information of substantial importance relating to significant effects or mitigation measures or alternatives that were not known and could not have been known when the LCRSP EIR was certified as completed.
+There have not been 1) changes to the project that require major revisions of the LCRSP EIR due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified effects; 2) substantial changes with respect to the circumstances under which the project is undertaken that require major revisions of the LCRSP EIR due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified effects; 3) substantial increase in the severity of previously identified effects; or 3) the availability of new information of substantial importance relating to significant effects or mitigation measures or alternatives that were not known and could not have been known when the LCRSP EIR was certified as completed.